martinthomson/quic-tls/draft-thomson-quic-tls.md

 5. Encryption provides confidentiality and integrity protection for frames.
 All frames are protected based on keying material derived from the TLS connection running on stream 1.
 Prior to this, data is protected with the 0-RTT keys.
+   (TODO: Explain that crypto handshake messages are null encrypted.
+This is some what explained in point 8?)

 6. Multiplexed streams are the primary payload of QUIC.
 These provide reliable, in-order delivery of data and are used to carry the encryption handshake and